dlasagno/OpenProjectDesigner-ProgettoMaturita/README.md

 software will give to the user the ability to make WBSs and GANTTs of their projects.

 # Installation
-To install the software you have to install node.js, then run the following command:
-`$ npm install`
+To install the software you have to install node.js, then run the following command:\n `$ npm install`

 # Run the program
-To run the program you have to write this command:
+To run the program you have to write this command:\n `$ npm start`\n
-`$ npm start`
 Then enjoy the Open Project Designer